Some visit links earn us a commission.

 Mochi Health is the better pick for most patients on overall scoring.
 Flat monthly pricing, transparent compounded sourcing and no lock-in.
 Best fit for cash-pay patients who want predictable monthly billing.

 That said, Hims & Hers wins on specific dimensions.
 Same-day prescription, no lock-in and brand-name confidence.
 Hims pivoted to branded-only in March 2026 after settling with Novo Nordisk; compounded semaglutide is closed to new patients.
-Headline price is $299/mo branded Wegovy injectable (self-pay), plus $149/mo membership.
+The cheapest branded path is an oral GLP-1 pill from $149/mo plus a $149/mo membership, about $298/mo all-in.
+Injectable Wegovy or Zepbound runs higher.

 Side-by-side